 How to Apply

 Earlham awards more than $20 million in aid each year.
 Aid packages may include grants and scholarships, campus employment and/or loans.
-In order for us to determine your eligibility for these funds, you must complete the Free Application for Federal Student Aid (FAFSA).
+In order for us to determine your eligibility for these funds, you must follow these steps to apply for financial aid.

 Aid applicants and their parent(s) are urged to obtain a U.S. Department of Education PIN at www.pin.ed.gov.
 With a PIN the student and parent can “sign” the online FAFSA electronically.
 A student also can use his or her PIN to complete student loan entrance and exit counseling requirements, sign student loan promissory notes and track federal financial aid.